wp-plugins/wpmu-plugin-stats/readme.txt

 3. Administrator view of list of plugins intalled with Plugin Manager settings.
 (View also shows regenerate button.)

 == Changelog ==

+= 2.0 =
+ * added some hooks
+ * testing for WP 3.8+ (Trunk: 3.9-alpha)
+ * removal of build tests for now
+ * removed support for all external plugins for now *added cleanup of settings on removal (via uninstall.php)

+= 1.6 =
+* added Spanish translation by Eduardo Larequi (https://github.com/elarequi)

 = 1.5 =
 * translation support